-Amazon has the possibility to display variants in a drop-down window instead of showing each variant as an individual product listing.
-In order to show your product variants on Amazon and in your Amazon inventory with a drop-down window you will need to create two Amazon APIs per country: one for the parent products and one for the variants.
-The guide below helps you to configure these two APIs in Channable.
+In order to display your product variants on Amazon and in your Amazon inventory using a drop-down window, you will need to create two separate Amazon APIs for each country.
+One API will be for the parent products and the other will be for the variants.
+The guide below will assist you in configuring these two APIs in Channable.

-The table below shows you how Amazon wants the information in their fields for a Parent product and its Child products, also known as variants.
-We will use this table as a reference to explain how to configure the APIs in Channable to get the information to Amazon like this.
+The table below illustrates how Amazon requires the information to be structured in their fields for a Parent product and its Child products, also known as variants.
+This table will serve as a reference guide to demonstrate how to configure the APIs in Channable in order to provide Amazon with the necessary information.

 1. Amazon Parent API setup

-The ‘Parent’ product is the main product under which the different variations of that product are put.
-The Parent product itself does not have any product-specific offer information, nor does it need any of the content from the attributes (also see the reference table above).
+The ‘Parent’ product is the primary product under which the variations of that product are listed.
+The Parent product itself does not have any product-specific offer information, nor does it need any of the content from the attributes (see the reference table above).
 In short, what does need to be configured for Parent products in the Amazon Parent API is:

 - A title